09 May Truth About Bed Bug Solutions

 Myth 2: Bed Bugs Are Only Found in Dirty Places

-Myth 3: Bed Bugs are Visible to the Naked Eye
+Myth 3: Bed Bugs Are Too Small to See

 Myth 4: Bed Bugs Are Only Active at Night